GoMMC Guide

 *MMCReset

-Performs a hard reset (useful after, for example, configuring FSNR/FSRM).
+Simulates a power up reset.
 Use this in preference to a power-cycle (switching power off, then on again).

 *MMCRewind